vincentbernat/awesome-configuration/README.md

 configuration.
 I don't recommend using it by you can pick anything you need in it.

+This configuration is for _awesome_ 3.4.
+I did not update to 3.5 yet.

 I rely on machine hostname for some configuration parts (see `rc/start.lua`) for the most important part.